wmde/wikibase-release-pipeline/development/test/README.md

 ### Choose where the test belongs

-- Add a browser spec under `test/specs/<suite>/`.
+- Add a browser spec under `test/suites/<suite>/specs/`.
 Use the suite whose services and configuration match the behavior under test.
 - Put reusable browser interactions in `test/helpers/pages/` and other shared test logic in `test/helpers/`.
 Keep behavior specific to one test in its spec.
-- Put suite-specific MediaWiki configuration, SQL, fixture extensions, and Compose overrides in `test/suites/<suite>/`.
+- Put suite-specific MediaWiki configuration, SQL, fixture extensions, and Compose overrides beside the specs in `test/suites/<suite>/`.
 - Change shared runner lifecycle code in `test/setup/` only when the behavior should apply to every suite.

 An existing suite automatically discovers a new spec only when its `<suite>.conf.ts` `specs` patterns include the new path.
 When a change needs a different combination of Compose profiles or overrides, add a suite directory with a matching `<suite>.conf.ts` and include it in the CI test matrix.